 Barbara L. Pearce

 vice chair of the policy and communications committee

 Cynthia Tseng is a partner at Fairview Capital, a private equity investment management firm where she is involved in research, due diligence, investment monitoring, and business development for Fairview’s private equity/venture capital portfolios.
 Tseng previously worked as an investment banking associate at J.P.
 Morgan and conducted equity research on aerospace companies for a top institutional investor analyst.
 She is a board member of The Association of Asian American Investment Managers and Hartford Performs, a CFA charter holder, and a member of the Hartford CFA Society.

 Tseng is a graduate of Brown University and received a Master of Business Administration degree from The Wharton School at the University of Pennsylvania.

-Cindy serves as the vice chair for the foundation’s finance and investment committee and sits on the program committee.
+Tseng serves as vice chair of the foundation’s finance and investment committee and is a member of the program committee.

 Cynthia H. Tseng